w3c/mediasession/README.md

 * Join a video chat in the browser.
 Any other audio playback on the system stops.

 ## Extensibility
-Our goal is to provide developers with low-level primitives that both help explain the platform, while also allowing developers to build rich multimedia experiences that leverage media-key events.
-Keeping to our commitment to the [extensible web manifesto](https://extensiblewebmanifesto.org/), we want to allow the media-key events to be routed to wherever you need them in your web application.
-At the same time, we want to make sure that whatever solution we come up with is easy to use - by possibly extending existing HTML elements or APIs.
+Our goal is to provide developers with low-level primitives that both help explain the platform, while also allowing developers to build rich multimedia experiences that leverage media key events.
+Keeping to our commitment to the [extensible web manifesto](https://extensiblewebmanifesto.org/), we want to allow the media key events to be routed to wherever you need them in your web application.
+At the same time, we want to make sure that whatever solution we come up with is easy to use &ndash; by possibly extending existing HTML elements or APIs.

 ## Limitations
 Access to media keys and lock screen UI will only be granted when audio playback begins, ensuring that audio focus is not taken from another application prematurely and that lock screen UI is only shown when it can be used.
 This matches the [iOS model](https://developer.apple.com/library/ios/documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/Remote-ControlEvents/Remote-ControlEvents.html).

 ## Proposals

-* [HTML Media Focus](https://github.com/richtr/html-media-focus) - a simple API scoped to a single `HTMLMediaElement`
+* [HTML Media Focus](https://github.com/richtr/html-media-focus) &ndash; a simple API scoped to a single `HTMLMediaElement`
-* [Media Session API](MediaSession.md) - a not-so-simple API for multiple `HTMLMediaElement` or `AudioContext` objects
+* [Media Session API](MediaSession.md) &ndash; a not-so-simple API for multiple `HTMLMediaElement` or `AudioContext` objects

 ## Contribute
 Everyone is welcome to contribute!
 However, by contributing you are agreeing to the [CC0 license](LICENSE).